PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 The most influential book in shaping this one has been Jonathan Katz and Yehuda Lindell’s _Introduction to Modern Cryptography_, CRC Press (Boca Raton, FL), 2015.
 An accompanying course is available on Coursera called "Cryptography."

-The main additional sources that have been helpful in creating the overview in this book are Simon Singh, _The Code Book_, Fourth Estate (London, 1999); Christof Paar and Jan Pelzl, _Understanding Cryptography_, Springer (Heidelberg, 2010) and a course based on the book by Paar called “Introduction to Cryptography” (available at https://www.youtube.com/channel/UC1usFRN4LCMcfIV7UjHNuQg); and Bruce Schneier, Applied Cryptography, 2nd edn, 2015 (Indianapolis, IN: John Wiley & Sons).
+The main additional sources that have been helpful in creating the overview in this book are Simon Singh, _The Code Book_, Fourth Estate (London, 1999); Christof Paar and Jan Pelzl, _Understanding Cryptography_, Springer (Heidelberg, 2010) and [a course based on the book by Paar called “Introduction to Cryptography”](https://www.youtube.com/channel/UC1usFRN4LCMcfIV7UjHNuQg); and Bruce Schneier, Applied Cryptography, 2nd edn, 2015 (Indianapolis, IN: John Wiley & Sons).

 I will only cite very specific information and results I take from these sources, but want to acknowledge my general indebtedness to them here.